Stopping bailiffs at your door

 - credit card or catalogue debts

-- parking fines
+- unpaid parking tickets

 - money you owe to energy or phone companies